bookofproofs/bookofproofs.github.io/_sources/history/18th-century/canard.md

 * One of the other teachers at the Lycée de Moulins was to have a significant influence on Canard's life.
 * This was Joseph Lakanal (1762-1845), the teacher of philosophy, who, like Canard, was in the Fathers of Christian Doctrine.
 * Canard, renouncing his ecclesiastical status, took the oath.
-* Canard came in contact with such men as Antoine-Louis-Claude Destutt de Tracy (1754-1836), who founded the school of ideology (the science of ideas), Pierre-Jean-Georges Cabanis (1757-1808), a philosopher and physiologist, Constantin-François de Chasseboeuf, Count de Volney (1757-1820), a historian and philosopher, and Dominique Joseph Garat (1749-1833), a writer and politician.
 * The discussions between members of the Jacobin Club clearly influenced Canard's interests.
 * In April 1796 Canard was appointed as professor of mathematics at the École Centrale de Moulins.
 * Canard was dismissed from his position of professor of mathematics, having been accused of being a royalist.